nerdschoolbergen/modern-javascript-and-web-apis/exercise-1/README.md

 [nodemon] app crashed - waiting for file changes before starting...
 ```

 :book: To restart the backend app after a crash, change a backend file and save it.
 The app will automatically restart itself.
+Make sure to reload the page after restarting the app.

 :book: Note that if the backend crashes, the web server will not respond anymore, leading to Chrome saying "This site can’t be reached".